UXDProtocol/uxd-program/README.md

 ## Audits

-The Program has been audited by Bramah Systems and Sec3.dev (previously Soteria) three times in the past.
+The Program has been audited by Bramah Systems and Sec3.
-It is currently under continuous audit by Sec3.dev.

 Audit reports are available at <https://docs.uxd.fi/uxdprogram-solana/welcome/audits>.